Multilevel quasi Monte Carlo methods for elliptic PDEs with random field coefficients via fast white noise sampling: Numerical results

-As a next step, we analyse the convergence behaviour of QMC and MLQMC with respect to the number of samples.
-In the supplementary material (theorem \ref{th:hybrid_QMC_conv}) we show that in the QMC case we expect an initial faster-than-MC convergence rate followed by a standard MC rate of $O(N^{-1/2})$ and that the higher the Haar level is, the later the transition between the two regimes happens.
-No results regarding the MLQMC case were derived, but we expect a similar behaviour to occur.
-Furthermore, we would like to determine whether the multilevel technique can improve on QMC by bringing further variance reduction. \begin{remark} Another way of interpreting our hybrid approach is that we are splitting white noise into a smooth part $\W_\mathscr{L}$ and a rough part $\W_R$.
-QMC is effective at reducing the statistical error coming from the smooth part, but performs poorly when approximating the rough part and we are better off with directly using pseudo-random points.
-This aspect was experimentally investigated in \cite{Beentjes2018} and can be seen as another instance of the \emph{effective dimensionality} principle mentioned in section \ref{sec:background}. \end{remark} We draw inspiration from the original MLQMC paper by Giles and Waterhouse \cite{GilesWaterhouse2009} and we study the convergence behaviour of both QMC and MLQMC as the MLQMC level is increased.
+We draw inspiration from the original MLQMC paper by Giles and Waterhouse \cite{GilesWaterhouse2009} and we study the convergence behaviour of both QMC and MLQMC as the MLQMC level is increased.
 Results are shown in figure \ref{fig:QMC_conv}.
-We increase the Haar level with the MLQMC level so that the Haar mesh size is always proportional to the FEM mesh size, but we consider two different strategies: 1) we choose the Haar mesh size to be comparable to the FEM mesh size (figures \ref{fig:QMC_conv1}, \ref{fig:QMC_conv3}, \ref{fig:QMC_conv5}) and 2) we pick the Haar mesh size to be smaller than the FEM mesh size (figures \ref{fig:QMC_conv2}, \ref{fig:QMC_conv4}, \ref{fig:QMC_conv6}).
-For both scenarios, we compute the variance $\V_\ell$ of the (ML)QMC estimator on MLQMC level $\ell$ by using $M=128$ ($M=64$ in 3D) randomizations of the Sobol' sequence used and we monitor the quantity $\log_2(N_\ell\V_\ell)$ as the number of samples $N_\ell$ is increased.
-Various colours are used in figure \ref{fig:QMC_conv} to indicate the different sample sizes.
+We increase the Haar level with the MLQMC level so that the Haar mesh size is always proportional to the FE mesh size, but we consider two different strategies: 1) we choose the Haar mesh size to be comparable to the FE mesh size (figures \ref{fig:QMC_conv3}, \ref{fig:QMC_conv5}) and 2) we pick the Haar mesh size to be smaller than the FE mesh size (figures \ref{fig:QMC_conv4}, \ref{fig:QMC_conv6}).
+For both scenarios, we compute the variance $\V_\ell=\V[I_{N_\ell}^{m,\ell}]$ (cf.~equation \eqref{eq:mlqmc_level_estimator}) of the (ML)QMC estimator on MLQMC level $\ell$ by using $M=128$ ($M=64$ in 3D) randomizations of the Sobol' sequence used and we monitor the quantity $\log_2(N\V_\ell)$ as the number of samples $N$ is increased.
+Various line styles are used in figure \ref{fig:QMC_conv} to indicate the different sample sizes.
 The horizontal lines correspond to QMC and the oblique lines to MLQMC.